gregbaker/django-featureflags/README.md

 * `FEATUREFLAGS_LOADER`: The module responsible for loading the list of currently-disabled features.
 See [Disabling Features](#disabling) below.
 Default: `'featureflags.loaders.settings_loader'`
 * `FEATUREFLAGS_DISABLED_VIEW`: The view function to be called when a view is disabled with the `uses_feature` decorator.
 Default: `'featureflags.views.service_unavailable'`
-* `DEFAULT_TEMPLATE`: If using the `'featureflags.views.service_unavailable'` view, the template that should be rendered.
+* `FEATUREFLAGS_DEFAULT_TEMPLATE`: If using the `'featureflags.views.service_unavailable'` view, the template that should be rendered.
 Default is `503.html` if present, or a very simple internal message if not.
 * `FEATUREFLAGS_CACHE_TIMEOUT`: The number of seconds that the currently-disabled features should be cached using Django's default cache.
 If set to zero, caching flags will be disabled and the loader will be called for every request.
 The default is 10 seconds.
-* Additional settings may be used depending on the loader used.
+* Additional settings may be available (or necessary) depending on the loader used.
 These are described below.

 # Marking Features